Santigron

 Santigron is a Maroon village in Lelydorp, Suriname.
 The village of Santigron is along the Saramacca River not far from Paramaribo.
-It is one of Suriname's Maroon villages, where descendants of 18th Century run-away slaves live.
+It is one of Suriname's Maroon villages, where descendants of 18th-century runaway slaves live.
 Unlike in Brazil or Jamaica, some 20,000 Maroons are still living in Suriname 's rainforest and retain many aspects of their traditional Afro-American culture.
 The village was founded by Jajasie Adoemakeë in the middle of the 19th century.
 Adoemakeë started working at a nearby wood plantation, and claimed to have received ownership after the plantation owner died in 1861, however the deed was lost.

 The village has a mixed population of the Ndyuka, Saramaka, and Matawai tribes.
-In the late 19th century, the village was a stronghold of the Gaan Gadu (Great God) religion which rapidly spread to the creole and maroon communities.
+In the late 19th century, the village was a stronghold of the Gaan Gadu (Great God) religion which rapidly spread to the Creole and Maroon communities.